List of world association football records

-This article features a list of men's professional FIFA records in association football, in any football league, cup, or other competition around the world, including professionals, semi-professionals, and amateurs.
+This article features a list of men's professional FIFA records in association football, in any football league, cup, or other competition around the world, including professionals, semi-professionals, and amateurs unless otherwise stated.
 Friendly club matches are generally not eligible for the records.
 The article includes comprehensive statistics on official football leagues worldwide in general, without taking league rankings or coefficients into account.
+The statistics apply only to first teams, figures for reserve teams and youth teams are not included unless otherwise stated.

 These records are divided based on whether they relate to players, coaches, clubs, or stadiums.